 Academic Foundation Programmes

 An Academic Foundation Programme (AFP) provides foundation doctors with the opportunity to develop research, teaching and leadership / management skills in addition to the current basic Foundation competencies.
 They are intended to be beneficial to both trainees who plan to go into academic medicine as well as those who choose a different medical career.
 There is an annual national AFP recruitment window between May and September.

 Further information can be found on the Academic section of the United Kingdom Foundation Programme (UKFPO) website and on the Academic recruitment section of this website.

-Recruitment timelines for all UK Foundation Schools can be found on the UKFPO website from May.
+Recruitment timelines for all UK Foundation Schools can be found on the UKFPO website from May each year.

-Applicants who apply for an AFP but are not successful are still eligible to apply via the national process for a ‘standard’ Foundation Programme (FP).
+Applicants who apply for an AFP but are not successful are still eligible to apply for a ‘standard’ Foundation Programme (FP) via the national process.
 However, if an applicant accepts an AFP they will not be entered into the national FP process.

 Applicants are advised to start their applications early to allow sufficient time to complete necessary sections of the application form and to gather evidence in support of their application.

 The full academic rotations for the Yorkshire & Humber Foundation School (YHFS) are available at the bottom of this page.

 - 21 Academic Research Programmes